The Good Shepherd

 Psalm 23:1

-This biblical verse gives us to understand that God is always around us, to give us strength, to defend us, to sustain us, and even when we are naked He covers us with His wings.
-David does not say that he will never face lack or difficulty, but that under the care of the Shepherd nothing essential will be missing.
-His provision goes beyond the material; it reaches the soul, the heart, and the spirit.
+This biblical verse helps us understand that God is always near His people.
+He gives us strength, defends us, sustains us, and covers us with His care.
+David does not say that he will never face difficulty, opposition, or seasons of need.
+Rather, he declares that under the care of the Shepherd, nothing essential will be missing.
+The Shepherd knows what His sheep need, and He provides according to His perfect wisdom.

-The psalmist David always had an encouraging word about his situation, in truth this was a huge faith that this man had, he never doubted that God was going to his aid.
-Even when pursued, betrayed, or surrounded by enemies, David chose to trust.
-He understood that the shepherd does not abandon the sheep in moments of danger, but draws closer to protect them.
+The psalmist David always had an encouraging word about his situation because he had a living faith in God.
+He did not trust in his own strength, his experience as a warrior, or his position as king.
+His confidence was in the Lord.
+Even when he was pursued, betrayed, or surrounded by enemies, David chose to trust.
+He understood that the Shepherd does not abandon the sheep in moments of danger, but draws closer to protect them.

 I am the good shepherd: the good shepherd giveth his life for the sheep.